Access to Information and Protection of Privacy

 A photograph or digital image of a student is deemed to be that person's personal information.

-• Redaction (whiting-out some parts) may be required before records are released should an official request for information occur.
+- Redaction may be required before records are released should an official request for information occur.

 Information collected from students through the admissions and registration processes, as well as through other service departments at Northern Lakes College, is kept secure.
 Access is restricted.
 Northern Lakes College uses a computerized system to maintain student records and other records.
 Access to this system is restricted by password protection.

-Personal Information is defined in Sec.
-1(1)(n) of the Freedom of Information and Protection of Privacy Act (FOIP) as any recorded information about an identifiable individual including but not restricted to:
+Personal Information is defined in Section 1(q) of the Protection of Privacy Act (POPA) as recorded information about an identifiable individual including:

-• The individual's race, national or ethnic origin, colour or religion or political beliefs or associations,
+- The individual's race, national or ethnic origin, colour, or religious or political beliefs or associations,

-• The individual's age, sex, marital status or family status,
+- The individual's age, gender identity, sex, sexual orientation, marital status, or family status,

-• Information about the individual's health and health care history, including information about a physical or mental disability,
+- Information about the individual's health and health care history, including information about the individual's physical or mental health,

-• Information about the individual's education, financial, employment or criminal history including criminal records where a pardon has been given,
+- Information about the individual's educational, financial, employment, or criminal history, including criminal records where a pardon has been given,

-• The individual's personal views or opinion, except if they are about someone else
+- The individual's personal views or opinions, except if they are about someone else.

 Q. Does NLC release information about student grades?